yasutoishii/helper_genetics/README.md

   The input file must be nexus format.
   The population file discribe which population each individual is assigned to.
   The file is tab-delimited and without a header.
-  The first column is sample IDs an the second column is population name.
+  The first column is sample IDs and the second column is population name.
   For example:
   ```
   sample1   pop1